mxayon/blog/_posts/2019-06-07-mind-sized-bites.markdown

 ## Full Circle Resolution

-Establish connection, remember that the avereage attention span is short, try to review objectively by temporarily removing ownership of story objectives to understand what has been played on screen, specially when attempting to repurpose a shot, even if desired result is achieved a juxtaposition without purpose damages the integrity.
+Establish connection, remember that the average attention span is short, try to review objectively by temporarily removing ownership of story objectives to understand what has been played on screen, specially when attempting to repurpose a shot, even if desired result is achieved a juxtaposition without purpose damages the integrity.